 It is hard to understand and forgive the abuser about their behavior.
 Every person who has to live or spend more hours around verbal abusers might be left with serious emotional scars.
 So how to cope with these kinds of people?

 A therapist might be the best solution.
 Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care.

-Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases verbal abusers don’t understand the reason, then it becomes very hard for you to accomplish this.
+Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases, verbal abusers don’t understand the reason or have a clear answer to what is verbal abuse, then it becomes very hard for you to accomplish this.

 How to respond to verbal abuse